 Please note that, for contentious or potentially contentious matters, your insurance policies may cover all or part of a claim and/or our costs in acting on this matter.
 Alternatively, or in addition, “After the Event” insurance or third-party funding may be available to you.

 Professional indemnity insurance

 In accordance with our professional body rules, we are required to hold professional indemnity insurance.
 LOGOS have professional indemnity insurance affected through Miller Insurance Services LLP, 70 Mark Lane, London EC3R 7NQ (Policy No. B0621PLOGO000122) covering LOGOS worldwide.
 Further details may be provided on request.

 If you have any comments or concerns about the services that we provide or if you wish to discuss any aspect of the way in which your instructions are being handled you should inform us immediately so that we can do our best to resolve the problem for you.
-If you do not wish to raise these with the individual lawyer involved, please speak to your designated Partner, or, if you prefer, the Managing Partner of LOGOS.
-We treat all complaints very seriously.
-We have eight weeks to consider your complaint.
+If you do not wish to raise these with the individual lawyer involved, please speak to your designated Partner, or, if you prefer, the Head of LOGOS London, Gudmundur Oddsson.
+We treat all complaints very seriously and shall consider your compliant within eight weeks of your complaint.
 A copy of our UK complaints policy is available here.